 Many ransomware strains (see the next section for details) are human-operated, where criminals are manually directing the attacks and select what machines ransomware infects first.

-They usually choose to prioritize on-premise data sources (which are less protected compared to the cloud) and contain valuable information, such as:
+The criminals operating ransomware usually prioritize on-premise data sources (which are less protected compared to the cloud and contain valuable information), such as:

 - SQL database server machines